With the wind at our backs along the forts

 I cycle from node 71 to 41 and on to 40 at Fort Altena.
 This part of the route I find really beautiful.
 Green meadows as far as I can see.
 In the distance I can see the church tower of Woudrichem.
 After a few shortcuts I turn off onto a bicycle path.
 The corn is high on both sides.
 The left path soon becomes a paved path.
 There are puddles from the rain that has fallen, but it is fine for cycling.
 I cycle between the bunkers on the Kraaiveld estate.
 Gray massive blocks in fields full of wild chicory.
 The small blue flower heads stand out brightly against the green of the grass.
 In times of World War II, people made coffee from ground root of wild chicory.
 Now they mostly brighten up roadsides.
 The trail crosses a wildlife grid.
 The only animals I encounter are the cows of the Kraaiveld estate.
 They have eyes only for the fresh grass and I can pass them without problems.

 Carefully cross the busy road and then the path continues between two mills.
 These are old seesaw mills that were intended for pumping the polders.
-The Zandwijkse and Uitwijkse mill are not far apart for nothing.
+The Zandwijk and Uitwijkse molen mills are not far apart for nothing.
 This was to prevent the mills from standing in each other's wind.
 Again, the route is still easy to follow.
-I notice that it's nice not to have to constantly grab my phone for the route but to just follow signs.
+I notice that it's nice not to have to constantly grab my phone for the route but can just follow signs.
 That gives much more peace of mind!

 Before I know it I am at Fort Altena, my next stop.
 Unfortunately, the restaurant is closed but the restrooms are open.
 Very nice for all the cyclists and hikers passing by.
 This fort was originally built to defend the Uppelsedijk and the route between Gorinchem and Breda.
 It has had several functions over the years, but in the end there was never a battle.
 The site is much larger than Fort Giessen.
 I find it interesting to walk around a place with so much history.
 With your eyes half squeezed shut, it's not hard to imagine how things used to be.
 By now it is time for a sandwich and I walk toward the sloping lawn in front of the fort.
 The tall trees offer shade against the sun that is getting brighter.
 Along the water's edge is a beautiful bench.
 Ideal for taking a break.